Support for young carers

 East Sussex Young Carers

-Young carers (under 18) look after someone at home who can’t look after themselves.
-This may be due to a disability, mental or physical health condition, or drug or alcohol issues.
+Young carers (under 18) help take care of someone at home who cannot look after themselves.
+This might be because of a disability, illness, or problems with alcohol or drugs.

-East Sussex Young Carers (ESYC) support young carers aged 5 to 18.
+East Sussex Young Carers (ESYC) helps young carers aged 5 to 18.

 - Email: info@eastsussexyoungcarers.org.uk